 Stir in frozen peas and cook for about 2 minutes, until no longer frozen.

 Add chilled rice and toss to mix with other ingredients.
 Stir-fry for 4-5 minutes making sure not to over-stir so that the rice can begin to crisp.
 Flatten using a spatula or a spoon to ensure all of the rice can interact with the hot pan for even crispiness throughout.

 Add soy sauce and freshly ground pepper, stirring well so everything is evenly coated with sauce.

 Serve immediately and drizzle with sesame oil for added flavor and sliced scallions for garnish.

 Any time you have leftover rice, you have the perfect base for your favorite fried rice recipe.
 The cooked and chilled grains are great for these types of recipes because they’ve not only had time to dry out and can better absorb the dish’s different flavors, but they are just right for reaching a slightly crispy consistency giving your fried rice the ideal texture.

-If you want to make better than takeout fried rice, visit our easy guide and put these tips and tricks to practice:
+If you want to make better than takeout fried rice, put these tips and tricks to practice:

 2. Stir fry on high heat and stir until rice, bacon, and veggies are browned.

 3. Add some signature flavor by drizzling in some sesame oil and soy sauce.